Creative Icebreakers, Introductions, and Hellos for Teachers, Trainers, and Facilitators

 3. ABCs of Me

 You have been hired by the Creative Classroom Company to illustrate a poster to help children learn their ABCs.
-By happy coincidence, you and your first name are the subject of the poster!
+By happy coincidence, you and your first name are the subjects of the poster!

 - First, take a piece of flipchart paper and write your name vertically down the left side.